ELLIOTTCABLE/cord/README.markdown

     y3.style({ foreground: 'green' });    y4.style({ underline: 'single' });

     process.stdio.write('['+y.toString()+']' + '\n');

-Let’s peek at the end result, and then break it down:
 ![Quite a complex `yarn`][complex]

 There’s several important things to notice about how that ended up getting